dzklip/RubberDucky/README.md

 ## RPCs
 The Implementor is responsible for choosing a method to transmit RPCs between Nodes.
 Any mechanism will do.
 Typical implementations include HTTP, "sunrpc", "Kafka", and purely *ad hoc* protocols.
 The only restrictions are that it must be possible to transmit the necessary information and it must be possible to receive a timely response.

+# Protocols — as Derived:
+* Updating the Ledgers of Followers:
+** The Follower must purge any invalid entries—
+*** This only needs to be done once during the entire Distinguished Leader—Follower relationship.
+*** Therefore invalid entries must be detected.
+**** The Distinguished Leader could specify the number of entries its Ledger contains for each previous Distinguished Leader.
+**** The Follower could specify the last Distinguished Leader it knows about and the number of entries it has for that Leader.
+***** If the last entry it has is valid then all its entries are valid.
+***** If the last entry it has is invalid then it only needs to learn the last valid entry for that Distinguished Leader so that it can purge all following entries.
+**** Obviously the second choice involves less information.
+We Choose that.
+** The Follower must acquire any missing entries that came before it (re)connecting with the Rubber Ducky Nodes.
+*** The Follower must specify which entries it needs next — but it doesn't know, so skip that.
+*** After purging invalid entries, the Follower must specify which was the last valid entry it received.
+**** Actually, if invalid entries were purged, then it already sent to the Distinguished Leader everything needed to completely determine what valid data it has.
+*** The Distinguished Leader must supply any missing entries in order.
+** The Follower must accept new entries from the Distinguished Leader.
+*** But not until invalid entries have been purged and all valid entries recorded.
+* Enabling the processing of Requests by Servers:
+** The Distinguished Leader must detect when an update to the Ledger has been persistently recorded in a majority of Nodes.
+*** Follower Nodes must report to the Distinguished Leader what entries they have persistently recorded.
+**** This information need not be different from the report described above necessary for purging invalid entries.
+*** The Distinguished Leader may report what entries are persistently recorded by a majority of Nodes so that any Node receiving this report may deliver the appropriate Requests to their attached Servers.